 The Control Centre Course in the Air Force Academy trains students as air picture controllers or fighter controllers.
-After the branch training phase, training in ra-
+After the branch training phase, training in radar surveillance and the use of air defence signal systems, as well as leadership skills continues on the NCO Course.